 Most of us face all kinds of improvement programs in our daily work that are specifically directed to improving the parts.
 We tend to focus on improving the metrics in one area without consideration for another.
 It is as if those metrics are the most important in terms of our work, but even more ignorant is focusing on them separately and not thinking on what the effects on the system are as a whole.
 Finding deficiencies and getting rid of them is not continuous improvement.
 Determine what you want, not what you don’t want.

-Southpac International’s Systems for Continuous Improvement (SCI) course
+Southpac Aerospace’s Systems for Continuous Improvement (SCI) course

 Our course on systems for continual improvement encapsulates the most progressive and innovative thinking in continual improvement theories and methods.
 To remain current and fresh in this competitive market, it is important that business encourage their stakeholders and employees to invest their time and ideas into plan, acting, engaging and reporting on what systems work for each company requirements.

-Southpac International have built the Systems of Continuous Improvement course to interlink into Diploma programs we offer through our Southpac Aerospace sister company.
-If you’re interested in knowing more about these Diploma programs, please contact our office at email@example.com.
+Southpac Aerospace has built the Systems of Continuous Improvement course to interlink into Diploma programs we offer.
+If you’re interested in knowing more about these Diploma programs, click here.

-The Southpac International Systems for Continual Improvement course content
+The Southpac Aerospace Systems for Continual Improvement course content

 - Learn how Continuous Improvement systems are vital for your industry;